Oracle Park: Statues

-Another statue, located at McCovey Point across McCovey Cove, is dedicated to Willie McCovey.
+Another statue was dedicated to Willie McCovey in 2003, and is located at McCovey Point across McCovey Cove.
 Around the statue are a number of plaques that celebrate the winners of the Willie Mac Award.
 The statue is located at China Basin Park next to the Barry Bonds Junior Giants Field, a T-ball park.
 Also located on the sea wall promenade are plaques showing the Opening Day roster of every Giants team from 1958 through 1999.
 Giants fans who contributed funds to China Basin Park had their own tiles with their own inscriptions set into the wall.

 A third statue, dedicated in 2005, honors former Giants pitcher Juan Marichal, and is located outside the ballpark at the Lefty O'Doul Gate entrance.

 The fourth and only non-human statue is located at the park's ferry plaza behind center field, also known as Seals Plaza.
 A statue of a seal bobbing a baseball on its nose honors the memory of the San Francisco Seals, the minor league baseball club that played before the arrival of the Giants in 1958.

 On September 6, 2008, during a series against the Pittsburgh Pirates, a fifth statue depicting Giants great Orlando Cepeda was dedicated at the corner of 2nd Street and King Street, next to the ballpark.
 A sixth statue, dedicated on August 13, 2016, honors former Giants pitcher Gaylord Perry in the same location.
 All five player statues were created by sculptor William Behrends of North Carolina.

 Left field Chevron banner and ground rule issues

 One feature of the ballpark is the long-running Chevron advertisement located in left field, featuring an outline of the company's claymation Chevron Cars.
 The top 'roofs' of the cars (along with a dog and a surfboard hanging out a car window) are extended out, rendering it several inches higher than the wall base, creating a ground rules issue.
 Several instances where potential over-the-wall catches to take away home runs were thwarted have occurred because of the advertisement's top dimensions.
 One notable example of this occurred during Game 3 of the 2016 NLDS against the Chicago Cubs.
 Kris Bryant hit a ball well into left field, with Giants left fielder Gregor Blanco attempting a catch.
-The ball landed on the roof of one of the cars, past the wall, and out of his reach, rendering it a home run and tying the game in the top of the ninth inning. (though the Giants would win the game in extra innings for their only win in the series).
+The ball landed on the roof of one of the cars, past the wall, and out of his reach, rendering it a home run and tying the game in the top of the ninth inning (though the Giants would win the game in extra innings for their only win in the series).